BollineniRohith123/Speech-to-Speech-echosystem/README.md

 ## Citation

-If you use either Mimi or Moshi, please cite the following paper,
+This project is built upon the Moshi foundation model.
+If you use this technology, please cite the original paper:

 ```
 @techreport{kyutai2024moshi,